DSG: what is a Direct Shift Gearbox and how do they work?

 A direct shift gearbox, also known as a dual-clutch gearbox, offers an alternative to a conventional automatic

-In the not-too-distant past if you were buying a new car you would have been faced with two choices when it came to the gearbox – manual or automatic.
+In the not-too-distant past if you were in the market for a new car you would have been faced with two choices when it came to the gearbox – manual, or automatic.
 These days though there’s another choice of transmission to be considered, the Direct Shift Gearbox, that’s more commonly described using its DSG acronym, and is also known as a dual-clutch gearbox.

 From the driver’s seat it’s very likely you wouldn’t necessarily know the difference between a DSG gearbox and an automatic – the controls are virtually identical and a DSG tends to change gears in the same smooth manner as a traditional auto.

 So what are the differences between an automatic and a DSG, and is it better to buy one over the other?
 A DSG gearbox is effectively two gearboxes in one, connected to the engine by two drive shafts.
 As well as two gearboxes there are also two clutches and both the gearboxes and clutches are operated hydraulically by a mechatronics system (effectively a combination of mechanics and electronics).